tighten/lambo/ROADMAP.md

 - Config file in php (return array), or json or .env or .ini?? :)

+- Command to export config files

+- Having or not an After file..
+For example, I have an alias in my shell `barry` that installs barryvdh -> laravel-ide-helper and laravel-debugbar :)
+    And as such, there are some stuff, like user recipes that could be handy Well, this is a feature that we can think after a first release, right??

 - Maybe there should be Verifications (PreRunning), and Verifications (On running) This goes for example, when i decide yarn/npm... there was no verification for it Also cant be pre verification, because we don't know which will choose.